Mental Health Facilities Bowling Green, OH

 Zepf Center Bowling Green

-Zepf Center Bowling Green is a mental health treatment center in Bowling Green, OH, located at 221 South Church Street, 43402 zip code area.
-Zepf Center Bowling Green provides telemedicine/telehealth and outpatient treatment.
-Zepf Center Bowling Green offers group therapy, cognitive behavioral therapy and behavior modification to children / adolescents, adults and seniors 65 or older.
-Zepf Center Bowling Green also supports people with PTSD, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services at Zepf Center Bowling Green consist of family psychoeducation, suicide prevention services and intensive case management.
+Zepf Center Bowling Green is a mental health clinic in Bowling Green, Ohio, located at 221 South Church Street, 43402.
+Zepf Center Bowling Green offers outpatient treatment and telemedicine/telehealth.
+Zepf Center Bowling Green provides couples/family therapy, trauma therapy and behavior modification to children / adolescents, adults and seniors 65 or older.
+Zepf Center Bowling Green also supports people with serious mental illness, people with PTSD and people requiring dual diagnosis treatment.
+Some other services provided by Zepf Center Bowling Green include intensive case management, education services and illness management and recovery.

 Learn More